rhpandit11/Data-Theory/Cloud/fundamental.md

 1. Default service account
 2. user-managed service account

-A service account is also a resource with IAM policies attached to it, which means you can define who can use the account and who can perform specific actions on the service account.0
+A service account is also a resource with IAM policies attached to it, which means you can define who can use the account and who can perform specific actions on the service account.

 ---